-Pursuant to Article 37 of the Company's Articles of Association, shareholders whose shares are registered in the Bank's register of shares at least five days in advance of the date of a General Meeting of Shareholders are entitled to attend the meeting.
+Pursuant to Article 37 of the Company's Articles of Association, shareholders whose shares are registered in the Bank's register of

 In accordance with article 38 of the Articles of Association, in order to attend and vote at a General Meeting, shareholders must accredit that they possess or hold proxies for one thousand (1,000) shares.
 Shareholders holding less than that minimum amount of shares may group together to constitute the minimum and grant proxy to any one of them, or to another person, who need not be a shareholder, that is able to attend the Meeting in accordance with the provisions of Article 38.
-Shareholders have one vote per thousand (1,000) shares.
+Shareholders have one vote per thousand (1,000) shares,